dmoggles/mudpyl/doc/gui.rst

 =====================================
-Using mudpyl's GUI
+Using pymudclient GUI
 =====================================

-mudpyl has a GUI written in PyGTK.
+pymudclient has a GUI written in PyGTK.
 There was originally a GUI written in wxPython, but wx didn't provide as useful a text widget as GTK, so the switch was made.